-Fashion to protect the environment and human rights
+Slow fashion is fashion to protect the environment and people

-Choosing to prefer slow fashion over fast fashion does not mean abandoning current trends.
-It simply means opting for high quality products made from exclusive materials that also ensure the preservation of our environment and decent working conditions.
-For example, the absence of chemicals ensures that workers are not at risk of health and a limited number of collections that no natural resources are exploited.
+Choosing to choose slow fashion over fast fashion does not mean giving up current trends.
+It just means choosing high-quality products made from exclusive materials that also ensure the preservation of our environment and humane working conditions.
+For example, avoiding chemicals ensures that workers are not at risk to health and a limited number of collections ensures that no natural resources are exploited.

 With our slow fashion tips you can easily implement the trend and behave responsibly towards people and the environment.
 That's how it's done: